 - Combine drained black beans with the garlic, lime juice, green onions and spices in a bowl.

 - In a separate bowl, slightly mash the cooked sweet potato.

-- Place 1-2 tortillas between 2 paper towels and warm in the microwave for 15-20 seconds.
+- Place 1–2 tortillas between 2 paper towels and warm in the microwave for 15 to 20 seconds.

 - Spoon about 1/8 of mashed sweet potatoes down the center of a warmed tortilla.
 Top with 1/8 of the bean mixture.
 Wrap and roll the tortilla and carefully place seam side down in the sauced baking dish.
 Repeat with each tortilla.

 - Pour the remainder of the sauce on top and sprinkle with the cheese.
 For a vegan version, leave off the cheese or use a plant-based cheese.